ruzihao/smart-personal-website/content/publication/2022-zhong-towards/index.md

 ---
-title: "Firm Profiling and Competitiveness Assessment: A Heterogeneous Occupation Network based Approach"
+title: "Career Path Clustering via Sequential Job Embedding and Mixture Markov Models"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here